 In a sub-letting arrangement, someone rents the property and, in turn, rents out part or all of it to another person or people.
 The person or people named on the lease are the head tenants and those renting from them are sub-tenants.

 Unlike in a co-tenancy, a sub-tenant’s name may not appear on the lease.
-However, in a sub-tenancy, the head tenant takes on the full legal responsibility of a landlord.
+In a sub-tenancy, the head tenant takes on the full legal responsibility of a landlord.

-A head tenant must get written permission from the landlord before sub-letting.
-If a tenant sub-lets the property without doing so, the landlord can serve them with a 14-day notice to vacate (end the tenancy and leave the property).
+The head tenant must get written permission from the landlord before sub-letting.
+If a tenant sub-lets the property without permission, the landlord can serve them with a 14-day notice to vacate (end the tenancy and leave the property).

 A landlord must give permission to sub-let, unless there is a good reason to refuse.
 It is illegal to charge a fee for giving permission.

-If a head tenant believes a landlord is refusing to allow them to sub-let without a good reason, they may apply to VCAT for a ruling.
+If a head tenant believes a landlord is refusing to allow them to sub-let without a good reason, they can apply to VCAT for a ruling.

 The bond in sub-letting situations

 If your landlord gives permission for you to sub-let and you take a bond from a sub-tenant, it is then your responsibility to complete the Bond Lodgement form and lodge it with the RTBA.